evilcyber.com

 When and how should you change this workout plan?
 As a rule of thumb, make changes about every two months.
 This should on average be the time span until you notice that you are stalling on some of the exercises or where parts of the workout simply become boring.

-Changes can be anything from replacing an exercise itself or changing the way its executed.
-When replacing an exercise, the general rule is to replace a compound with a compound and an isolation with an isolation.
+Changes can be anything from replacing an exercise itself or changing the way you do it.
+When you replace an exercise, follow the general rule that compound replaces a compound and an isolation an isolation.

-If you want to stay with an exercise, but noticed that you stalled on it, change the way you do it.
-For example, the flyes on Mondays can be done inclined, which will put more emphasis on the clavicular head of the muscle.
-The pull-ups on Wednesdays can be done as a pyramid, where you go for 2-3-4-5-4-3-2 repetitions etc.
+If you want to stay with an exercise, but noticed you stalled on it, change the way you do it.
+For example, the flyes on Mondays you can do inclined, which will put more emphasis on the clavicular head of the muscle.
+The pull-ups on Wednesdays do as a pyramid, where you go for 2-3-4-5-4-3-2 repetitions etc.

 Logging Workout Progress

-It’s very beneficial to keep a log of your workouts, as it will immediately show you what exercises work for you and where you stalled for a while and might want to makes some changes.
-To let you do this with this workout, I prepared a PDF that you can download and print out:
+It’s very beneficial to keep a log of your workouts, as it immediately shows you what exercises work for you and where you stalled and might want to make some changes.
+To let you do this with this workout, I prepared a PDF you can download and print out:

 Workout Log – Intermediate Workout (right click and choose “Save link as…”)